Consider the vaporization of liquid water to steam at a pressure ... | Pearson+ Channels

-Consider the vaporization of liquid water to steam at a pressure of 1 atm. (d) At what temperature are the two phases in equilibrium?
+Consider the vaporization of liquid water to steam at a pressure of 1 atm. (b) In what temperature range is it a spontaneous process?

 Relevant Solution